Featured List

 Volume indicators like the VO or Distribution/accumulation work perfectly well to identify starting and ending trend points as well as weakening and strengths zones.

 • MACD (Moving Average Convergence Divergence): this indicator can provide information about overbought and oversold situations.
 MACD displays a histogram which helps to spot these levels.
-In combination with volume, a scalper might seek for correlation between the histogram and volume, seeking for entries where there are overbought or oversold zones with decreasing volume activity.
+In combination with transaction volume, a scalper might seek for correlation between the histogram and volume, seeking for entries where there are overbought or oversold zones with decreasing volume activity.

 Integrating Volume with Other Technical Indicators